 Jaye FoucherHometown: Wentworth, NH

 I was a rock musician with two self-released CDs when I got a Siberian Husky puppy as a pet in 2000 and quite by accident discovered the world of dog-powered sports.
-Initially my intent was just to have some fun while exercising my dog but I quickly became addicted to the Siberians and talking about running Iditarod someday.
+Initially my intent was just to have some fun while exercising my dog and the next thing you know I’m living in NH with siberians and talking about running Iditarod someday.

 These days I have a kennel of approximately 35 dogs, mostly ones I bred and trained from puppyhood, many of them are second and third generation Sibersong lines.
-My kennel and team are still about 75% Siberian Huskies with the remainder being Alaskan or ‘Sibaskans’ as I refer to my Alaskan- Siberian crosses.
+My kennel and team are still heavily purebred Siberian Huskies with the remainder being Alaskan Huskies or Alaska- Siberian crosses.